The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 In 2006, Pope Benedict declared the term Patriarchal Basilica to be obsolete, and now the four churches of Saint Peter, Saint John Lateran, Saint Paul Outside the Walls, and Saint Mary Major are called Papal Basilicas, or Major Basilicas.

-Santa Maria Maggiore Rome in Ancient times
+The Ancient Origins of Santa Maria Maggiore Rome

 In 375 BCE, a temple to honor the Roman goddess Juno Lucina, was built somewhere in this area.